-These consolidated financial statements have been prepared in accordance with IFRS as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee using those standards in effect for the reporting year ended December 31, 2020.
-The Company's board of directors approved these financial statements for issue on April 30, 2021.
+These consolidated financial statements have been prepared in accordance with IFRS and the interpretations of the International Financial Reporting Interpretations Committee using those standards in effect for the reporting year ended December 31, 2021.
+The Company's board of directors approved these financial statements for issue on April 26, 2022.